puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/setup/setup.md

 {% figure './assets/vbox_network_bridged.png' %}

-For everything to work smoothly, we suggest allocating four gigabytes of memory to the VM.
+For everything to work smoothly, we suggest allocating four gigabytes of memory to the VM, as shown in Figure 4 below.
 If it's not possible to allocate four gigabytes, we recommend at least two gigabytes.
 In the VirtualBox Manager panel, click __System__ to access the system options and use the slider to set your memory allocation.
 Note that the Learning VM will likely still function with less memory allocated, but you may encounter performance issues.

 {% figure './assets/vbox_memory.png' %}